 Here’s a no-frills answer to our question, What do pharma dispensers have to do for the DSCSA?
 This is everything you must be doing right now.

 Exchange “T3” information.
 Dispensers must be able to exchange “T3” information about every drug they buy and who handled it each time it changes ownership in the United States.
 This “product tracing information” includes Transaction Information (TI) about a product (e.g., proprietary or established name or names and the strength and dosage form); Transaction History (TH), an electronic statement with the TI for every transaction going back to the manufacturer; and a Transaction Statement (TS), which is an electronic statement confirming the entity transferring ownership.
-We know all about T3 information.
-Read more about it here.
+TH is required until the final November 27, 2023, deadline.

 Confirm trading partners are licensed or registered.
 If you can’t confirm your partners are licensed or registered, you can’t do business with them.
 There’s an FDA database to check the registration of manufacturers and repackagers and the licensing of wholesale distributors and third-party logistics providers.
 For dispenser-to-dispenser transactions, you must check licensing through state authorities.

 Receive, store, and provide product tracing documentation.
 This is all about the T3 information.
 You must accept only prescription drugs with proper T3 information.
 You must store the T3 information for six years.
 And you must generate and provide all T3 information when you sell a prescription drug to a trading partner.

 Investigate and properly handle suspect and illegitimate drugs.
 As you might imagine, this is a big part of the answer to our question, What do pharma dispensers have to do for the DSCSA?
 Suspect and illegitimate drugs include drugs that may be counterfeit, diverted, stolen, intentionally adulterated, or unfit for distribution.